COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

 ![Code and Line Coverage Image](/docs/images/sprint_1/sprint_1_coverage.png)

 - Our APIs are in the `views.py` and it doesn’t have 100% coverage because:
-  - Line 41 is a validator and that is already tested in the `tests.py` via the public, private, and private-scoped class tests
+  - Line 41 is a validator and that is already tested in the `tests.py` via the public, private, and private-scoped class tests.
   - Note: the test for create_user api for the case when email is not available in the payload was added later in the day on October 9, 2024.
 [Link to pull request](https://github.com/COMP4350-Team2/Backend/pull/13)
-- Our logic code is in the `queries.py` and the `views.py` both of which have over 80% coverage
+- Our logic code is in the `queries.py` and the `views.py` both of which have over 80% coverage.
-- Our Integration tests are with the APIs in the `views.py` as mentioned above
+- Our Integration tests are with the APIs in the `views.py` as mentioned above.

 #### **Frontend**: